awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 ![AWS console custom rules](Images/custom-rules.png "AWS console custom rules")

 See [the documentation](https://docs.aws.amazon.com/amplify/latest/userguide/redirects.html) for more info about how AWS Amplify console rules works.

+> __Why do we need this?__ We need to add the redirect rules because when the AWS Amplify Console service deploys the broker he doesn't deploy the S3 and Cloudfront hosting but use a managed hosting.
+Therefore the behavior we set through the CloudFormation templates of this project are not applied and we need to reproduce the same settings within the AWS Amplify Console service context.

 ## Register a client
 To use the identity broker you must register a client_id, redirect_uri, and logout_uri with the `amplifyIdentityBrokerClients` DynamoDB table.
 These values are passed as query string paramters when a request is made to the /oauth2/authorize endpoint and then checked agaisnt the table.